mattppal/blog/src/content/blog/conference-preview-scale-by-the-bay-23.md

 You just have to:

-- Share this content with your friends: like it on LinkedIn!
+- Share this content with your friends: like it on LinkedIn! (forthcoming)
 - Subscribe to **CASE WHEN**, a newsletter for concise, curated content on data & analytics (use the embed below).

 <div align="center">